Incompletes and Holds

 - Each faculty member decides whether work not finished at the end of the quarter warrants an Incomplete grade for the course, a reduction in grade, or a grade of F. The policy for the course is to be stated clearly in the course syllabus.

-- or have not participated in a significant portion of the required online interaction.
+- You have not participated in at least 80% of the required online interaction

 Incompletes are only appropriate when

 - you simply have a portion of the assignments that you could not complete, despite your best efforts, due to extenuating circumstances.

 - Only work that does not require interaction with others can be completed under an Incomplete.

 - Incompletes are to be granted only when your work in a course has not been completed due to extenuating circumstances.